What to do with one day in Simon's Town

-One of South Africa’s oldest towns and Naval base, Simon’s Town (sometimes misspelt as Simons Town) is a picturesque and historical town where many happy memories are waiting to be made just 35km outside Cape Town.
-From the Toy and Navy museums to the eateries and shops, here’s what you need to see while in Simon’s Town.
+One of South Africa’s oldest towns and Naval base, Simon’s Town (sometimes misspelt as Simons Town or Simonstown) is a picturesque and historical town where many happy memories are waiting to be made just 35km outside Cape Town.
+From the Toy and Navy museums to the eateries and shops, here’s how you should plan your day in Simon’s Town.

 Explore the museums

-The most affordable entertainment you’re likely to find is at the town’s museums.
+Work up an appetite for lunch with Simon’s Town’s most affordable entertainment.
 The Simon’s Town Museum, SA Naval Museum and Warrior Toy Museum have collections that will have you reminiscing.
 You can delve into the heart of the Muslim community’s heritage by visiting the Heritage Museum in King George’s Way.

 Salute Just Nuisance